MyHush/hushchat/README.md

 ## Is HushChat a fork of Signal?

 No. We do not use code directly from Signal, but the ideas from the protocol and ideas/concepts from the GUI interface.
+For instance, Signal Protocol has a concept of "ratcheting" and so do HushChat.

 ## Why not just use Signal?